MailTape/MailTape-v1/_posts/2019-09-22-Lenny-Pistol.md

 illustrator: William Girault
 writer: Anaïs G
 image: fbPic372.png
+description: >-
+  This morning, we are entering a lovely and floating retro Sunday vibe.
+  Fondling in vitamin induced subtilties, this selection of tracks will pull you out of this morning’s hazy fog.
+Lenny Pistol will be your guide for this morning’s episode.
 ---
 <p id="introduction">This morning, we are entering a lovely and floating retro Sunday vibe.
 Fondling in vitamin induced subtilties, this selection of tracks will pull you out of this morning’s hazy fog.
 [Lenny Pistol](https://www.facebook.com/LennyPistol/) will be your guide for this morning’s episode.
 <br><br>